population-research/uganda-covid/response/wber_response.md

     The implication of this is that the effect of time from severe lockdown estimated interacted with survey indicators would only be identified by the variation within each survey round of when a household was surveyed.
+    However, this temporal variation within each round is very limited.
-    In addition to the limited variation within each survey, a concern with this approach is that, despite this being a phone survey, each region did not have the same distribution of interview dates.
+    In addition, a concern with this approach is that, despite this being a phone survey, each region did not have the same distribution of interview dates.

     However, we appreciate the difficulty of interpreting the results in Tables 6 and 7 compared to the other results and have restructured our analysis to address these issues.
-    First, we now discuss what can be learned about the degree of lockdown from the Google mobility data (see also our response below to R2, suggestion 8) in the "Lockdown Context and Enforcement" section.
+    First, we now discuss what can be learned about the degree of lockdown from the Google mobility data (see also our response below to R2, Suggestion 8) in the "Lockdown Context and Enforcement" section.
-    Second, we present results for all rounds relative to round 4 and discuss how far from the lockdowns each survey round is.
+    Second, we present results for all rounds relative to Round 4 and discuss how far each survey round is from the lockdowns in the Estimation Strategy section.
-    Finally, we have added a new subsection that examines the regional variation in lockdowns and food insecurity and also discuss what can be learned about the degrees of lockdown by region using regional Google mobility data (See also our response to R2, suggestion 9 below.)
+    Finally, we have added a new subsection that examines the differential impact of lockdowns across the regions and also discuss what can be learned about the degrees of lockdown by region using regional Google mobility data (See also our response to R2, Suggestion 9 below.)

 4. Attrition is large.
 Is it correlated with food security?
 It seems like it